Community Handbook

 Blogs

-We host blogs on the NHS-R Community website and are currently moving them over to a Quarto site (in development) and we welcome contributions from anyone who wishes to write about R, health and social care, data science techniques and can be just text or can include code.
+We host blogs on the NHS-R Community website which is a Quarto site and we welcome contributions from anyone who wishes to write about R, health and social care, data science techniques and can be just text or can include code.
 We review blogs before posting and will give feedback if there are any reasons that we can’t publish.
 Blogs are rarely removed so some will be out of date due to the changes in the programs like R and best practice.

-Blogs can also be submitted as a Pull Request to the dedicated (in development) Quarto website GitHub.
+Blogs can be submitted as a Pull Request to the Quarto website GitHub.

 Alternative text